DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 > While using this fang as an additional material component for your spells, acid, cold, fire, lightning, thunder, or poison damage your spells deal to incorporeal undead ignores immunity to that damage.
 (The fang isn't consumed when used in this way.)

 > [!item]+ **Vial of Phase Spider Venom**
-> You can use the venom in this vial to coast one weapon or up to three pieces of ammunition.
+> You can use the venom in this vial to coat one weapon or up to three pieces of ammunition.
 Applying the venom takes an action.
 Damage dealt to incorporeal undead by a coated weapon or piece of ammunition to ignores immunity to that damage.
 Once applied, the venom retains potency for 10 minutes before drying.

 A player who succeeds on a DC 14 Wisdom (Perception) check in this room notices an old leather satchel encased in webbing in the upper northwest corner of the room, near the ceiling.
 (A player who takes one minute to survey the room spots the satchel automatically.)